onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Each and every one of us is a member of the keystone species - the guardians of life itself

+A better social contract

+Our social contract is a form of religion - how do we add evolutionary mechanisms to it towards goals we define?

+We can prove with zk that someone has truly paid their taxes

+What if we implemented competence hierarchies about every aspect of aligning humanity?

+We must become the game designers

+Behaviour is a pattern of many patterns

+How do we download patterns in people’s heads and make that democratic?

+Every time you buy a big mac you celebrate and fund death and parasitism

+What if instead of voting for people we voted on mechanisms and principles that would determine which people and institutions are in charge - being subjective about how to be objective

 We should all care about Epstein’s list - we need to have a mapping for probable/possible compromisation because of being extorted - the destruction of the image has found itself a place in the market as a service